JSotres/labelFZ/README.md

 This will open the labelFZ GUI:
 ![labelFZ GUI](Figures/MainGUI.png)

-4. In the menu bar go to Open, choose whether you want to load a series of force curves or a single force volume file.
+4. In the menu bar go to *Open*, choose whether you want to load a series of force curves or a single force volume file.
 Then, you should be able to visualize the first fz of the series or of the force volume file:
 ![labelFZ GUI](Figures/Curve.png)

+5. The go in the menu bar to *Export Options -> Set Export Dir*, and select the directory where the output files will be saved.
+6.